Improving the performance of wood products

 Specialty wood products

-New manufacturing options for eucalypts, Douglas-fir, cypresses, other exotic and indigenous species are being investigated.
+New manufacturing options for eucalypts, Douglas-fir, cypresses, other exotic and indigenous species were investigated.

-The Specialty Wood Products Partnership (SWPP) is a seven year partnership supported by the Ministry for Business Innovation and Employment (MBIE) and the forestry industry via the Forest Grower Levy Trust.
+The Specialty Wood Products Partnership (SWPP) was a seven-year partnership supported by the Ministry for Business Innovation and Employment (MBIE) and the forestry industry via the Forest Grower Levy Trust.
+It concluded in June 2022.

-Read about how government and industry plan to work together to tackle the challenges of geographic spread, small scale and processing to transform the timber from variety of species into high value products.
+- how government and industry worked together to tackle the challenges of geographic spread, small scale and processing to transform the timber from variety of species into high value products.

 Indigenous species